ECT (Electro-convulsive therapy)

 become distressed after the treatment and may be tearful or

 settle within a few hours, particularly with help and support from

-nursing staff, simple pain killers and some light
+nursing staff, simple pain killers and some light refreshment.

-Older people may be quite confused for two or
+An older person may be confused for two or

 side of the brain rather than across the whole brain).